 Relationships between public preferences and government policies are at the heart of both theories of democratic representation and everyday politics itself.
-The theoretical literature is rich with instances in which exactly this supposition this made - that is, where attention is directed not just at symbolic or descriptive representation in government, but at policy representation (see Dahl 1971; Pitkin 1967).
-Indeed, it is not clear how to seriously address the existence of representation in government, or a lack thereof, without concerning ourselves directly with policy decisions and actions (Bardach 1981).
+Indeed, it is not clear how to seriously address the existence of representation in government, or a lack thereof, without concerning ourselves directly with policy decisions and actions.
 It is similarly difficult to imagine an election campaign without issues and policy, and politicians clamoring to represent the public will.
 The representation of opinion in policy is clearly important, both theoretically and practically.

-This is our starting point, and presumes that institutions are not distorting.
-We argue that they can be, however.
-For the thermostatic model to work, we not only need a certain level of accurate media coverage and political competition, we need government institutions that make it easy for the public to become informed about what policymakers do and give an incentive to policymakers to represent public opinion.
-We argue that the division of powers among government institutions has big effects: (1) that vertical division of powers, or decentralization, makes it more difficult for the public to gauge and react to individual governments' levels of policy, and thus dampens public responsiveness; and, (2) that the horizontal concentration of powers, or parliamentary government, makes politicians less responsive to changes in public opinion.
+Political institutions also matter.
+We not only need a certain level of accurate media coverage (see below) and political competition, we need government institutions that make it easy for the public to become informed about what policymakers do, and give an incentive to policymakers to represent public opinion.
+We have argued, for instance, that the division of powers among government institutions has big effects: (1) that vertical division of powers, or decentralization, makes it more difficult for the public to gauge and react to individual governments' levels of policy, and thus dampens public responsiveness; and, (2) that the horizontal concentration of powers, or parliamentary government, makes politicians less responsive to changes in public opinion.

 Papers in this project are intended to speak to the structure of relationships between citizen preferences and government policies across countries, political institutions, and policy domains.
 In some instances, representative democratic government seems to function surprisingly well; in others, less so.
 Exploring differences is the strength and nature of the opinion-policy relationship, across an increasingly wide range of countries, is the focus of our ongoing work in this area.